-The free-running 12-bit timer clocked at 1 MHz provides two interrupt sources as noted above (128 μ s and 1.024 ms).
+The free-running 12-bit timer clocked at 1 MHz provides two interrupt sources as noted above ($128 \,\mu s$ and $1.024 \,m s$).
 The timer can be used to measure the duration of an event under firmware control by reading the timer at the start and end of an event, and subtracting the two values.
+The four capture timers save a programmable 8 bit range of the free-running timer when a GPIO edge occurs on the two capture pins (P0.0, P0.1).

-The CY7C63221/31A includes an integrated USB serial interface engine (SIE).
-The hardware supports one USB device address with two endpoints.
+The CY7C637xx includes an integrated USB serial interface engine (SIE) that supports the integrated peripherals.
+The hardware supports one USB device address with three endpoints.
 The SIE allows the USB host to communicate with the function integrated into the microcontroller.
 A 3.3V regulated output pin provides a pull-up source for the external USB resistor on the D- pin.
-When using an external voltage regulator VREG can be configured as an input pin that can be read on port 2 (P2.0).

 The USB D+ and D- USB pins can alternately be used as PS/2 SCLK and SDATA signals, so that products can be designed to respond to either USB or PS/2 modes of operation.
 PS/2 operation is supported with internal pull-up resistors on SCLK and SDATA, the ability to disable the regulator output pin, and an interrupt to signal the start of PS/2 activity.
 No external components are necessary for dual USB and PS/2 systems, and no GPIO pins need to be dedicated to switching between modes.
 Slow edge rates operate in both modes to reduce EMI.